Guides

 Definition of Columns

-• Name - the name of the organism or taxonomic level or the name of the antibiotic resistance gene or virulence factor, depending on the selected database.
+• Name - the name of the organism or taxonomic level or the name of the antibiotic resistance gene or virulence factor, depending on the selected database (taxonomic names based on GTDB nomenclature)

 • Tax ID - a link to the NCBI taxonomic ID for the organism

 • Relative Abundance - The Relative Abundance describes the contribution of a given taxon to the total microbial community detected.
-Relative Abundance is expressed in % and calculated as follows: Relative Abundance = Abundance Score (taxon n) / Sum of Abundance Score (all taxa).
-This metric is suitable for downstream comparative analysis
+Relative Abundance is expressed in % and calculated as follows: Relative Abundance = Normalized Reads Frequency (taxon n) / Sum of Abundance Score (all taxa).
+This metric is suitable for downstream comparative analysis.

-• Unique Matches - The number of different kmers found in the sample that are unique to the organism divided by the total number of pre-calculated unique kmers available for the organism in the database.
-If unique coverage is very low for an organism it could mean a couple of things:
+% Unique Matches is the number of unique kmers found in the sample that are unique to the organism divided by the total number of pre-calculated unique kmers available for the organism in the database.
+If unique coverage is very low for an organism, it could mean a couple of things:

 1. For strains, this could indicate that the exact strain in our reference database is not a perfect match to the strain in the sample.
 However, if you also see a high percent TOTAL coverage for this same strain, this is a good indication that a near taxonomic neighbor of the reference strain is in your sample.